 Annex: Zero Draft Stakeholder Contributions

-Adopt national e-health strategies focusing on integrating ICTs to support the priorities of the health sector and to provide reliable and affordable Internet connectivity to health/medical centres to the benefit of all citizens including marginalized and disadvantaged groups, especially in rural areas.
+Adopt national e-health strategies focusing on integrating ICTs to support the priorities of the health sector and to provide reliable and affordable Internet connectivity to health/medical centers to the benefit of all citizens including marginalized and disadvantaged groups, women, and children especially in rural and slum areas.

 Use ICT to strengthen health services and access to medical information especially for citizens in remote and under-served areas in developing countries.